Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 She looked around.
 She had wood.
 There were lots of chairs and tables.
-What she didn’t have was matches.
+What she didn’t have were matches.
 Or a lighter.
 Or a can full of gasoline and a flamethrower.

 Erin went back to the kitchen.
 There had to be something to start fires in there.
 How else would you cook things?

 “Right.
 Rummage time.
-I knew I saw a shelf full of weird stuff somewhere…”
+I know I saw a shelf full of weird stuff somewhere…”

 “Let’s see.
 Frying pan?
 No. Tongs?
 No. A saw?
 Why does a kitchen need a saw?”

 Erin set the small handsaw aside and squinted.
 Behind that was something she hadn’t quite figured out.
-Well, two things.
-It was a rock and something else.
+Well, two things—a rock and something else.
 Something weird.

 “Is that…a horseshoe?”